2026 Women’s Health Research Symposium Program

 • Jamila Minga, PhD (BIRCWH 2022)Associate Professor, Head and Neck Surgery & Communication Sciences, Duke University

-• Haley Moss, MD, MBA (BIRCWH 2021)Assistant Professor, Obstetrics and Gynecology, Duke University School of Medicine; Director, Breast and Gynecologic Oncology System of Excellence, National Oncology Program, U.S. Department of Veterans Affairs — Durham
+• Haley Moss, MD, MBA (BIRCWH 2021)Associate Professor, Obstetrics and Gynecology, Duke University School of Medicine; Director, Breast and Gynecologic Oncology System of Excellence, National Oncology Program, U.S. Department of Veterans Affairs — Durham

 • Rebecca Previs, MD (WRHR 2022)Director of Medical Affairs, Labcorp Oncology; Adjunct Assistant Professor, Obstetrics and Gynecology, Duke University